Training Course Outline – Complaint Handling Training Course

 SC, Institute for Learning

-How we deliver this complaint handling training course
+How we deliver the complaint handling training course

-It is available as an open course in London, a private tutor-led course at your premises or an online self-study package.
+It is available as a one-day private tutor-led course at your premises, a one-day open course in London or a three-hour online self-study package.

 A one-day, interactive tutor-led workshop.
 Delegates practise effective complaint handling, learning the techniques through group discussion, exercises and working on sample complaints.